Stop Swinging for the Fences: The 3 Can't Miss Qualities to Look for in a Job Applicant.

 Like integrity, many people have learned to feign this characteristic.
 Watch for friendliness, just as you would integrity.
 The longer the conversation, the more difficult it becomes to hold a smile you are not used to using.
 You also want to watch for any kinds of complaints about any of their past work experiences, coworkers or customers.
 The nicer person will not be as apt to say something negative about someone else, no matter how much they dislike them.
 Remember, Someone is either friendly or they are not, so take complaints about others very seriously.

 Things are going well.
 You have determined the current applicant can not only be trusted but is extremely dependable.
 Its time to hire them on the spot, right?.
 Who cares if they might not be that friendly, you can teach them that through training.
 Wrong.
 Like integrity and dependability, friendliness is not a learn-able characteristic.
-These qualities are developed over the entire life of the applicant, through experience and family values.
+These qualities are developed over the entire life of the applicant, through their experience and values.
 Don't make the mistake of assuming you can improve on what the candidate already is.

 Sign of a Good Interview